Proposed federal subjects of Russia: Pomor Republic

 The Pomor Republic is a proposed autonomous within the borders of Arkhangelsk Oblast, some movements also include Murmansk Oblast and Nenets Autonomous Okrug as part of a proposed state.
-Some local politicians, such as the former governor of Arkhabgelsk Oblast Anatoly Efremov, supported the idea of reviving local culture by calling themselves Pomor.
+Some local politicians, such as the former governor of Arkhangelsk Oblast Anatoly Efremov, supported the idea of reviving local culture by calling themselves Pomor.

 Some more radical Pomor autonomists later turned to separatism.

 Siberian Republic

 In September 1993 during the Russian constitutional crisis, when Siberian governors and deputies demanded simultaneous presidential and parliamentary elections.
 They also announced the creation of a new federal subject of Russia — the Siberian Republic —, and claimed that if their demands were not met, they would stop the export of all resources and the payment of taxes to the federal center.

 In 1997, Siberian deputies and governors created a new political party that defended interests of Siberian and Far Eastern regions and called for more autonomy, their end goal was winning presidential elections.

 Most Siberian autonomists later turned to separatism.